A List of Essential Woodworking Tools for Beginners

 Some people recommend that your workbench should be one of your first woodworking projects.
 For me, I needed something smaller and less daunting if I were to screw it up.

 What was my first project?
 It was a birdhouse!
 I needed something small that I could take my time on so I could get my feet wet.
 A workbench doesn’t need to be the first tool in your woodworking starter kit.
-Just focus on learning and enjoying the process.
+Starting small is a great way to just focus on learning and enjoying the process.

 Is woodworking an expensive hobby?